Toolbar: Variants

 A search box is not in itself a toolbar but one may appear within a toolbar, as is the case with the address bar.

 Toolbars may appear in various software.
-Some internet browsers allow the user to customize its toolbars' contents or location.
+Some web browsers allow the user to customize its toolbars' contents or location.
 Plug-ins can be used to add new toolbars to some programs.

 Sometimes trojan horse viruses will take the form of a toolbar.